 Noun phrase

-A group of related words that functions as a noun in a sentence.
-It contains a noun and other associated words (modifiers and determiners) that give us more information about a noun.
-And it acts as a subject an object or a complement in a sentence.
+A noun phrase is a group of words that works as a noun in a sentence.
+It includes a noun and other words that describe or limit it, such as modifiers or determiners.
+It can act as the subject, object, or complement in a sentence.

 For example,